Devisadero Loop Trail #108

-When riding the loop counterclockwise the junction with the Capulin Trail aka the North Boundary is .3 miles down from the summit.
+When riding the loop counterclockwise the junction with the North Boundary Trail #495 is 0.3 miles down from the summit.
 Watch for a Forest Service sign here where the Devisadero Trail makes a sharp left turn and the North Boundary continues to the right.

 As with most trails close to town this one is heavily used by hikers so be ready to check your speed, as visibility is limited by trees and sharp turns and the faster sections have scattered rocks and roots embedded in the ground.
 There is no water along the route, and it gets hot during the middle of the day.

 Apr 10, 2019: Restoration Project Begins Near Tres Piedras